Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/tutorials/creating-a-webservice.md

 ## Next Steps

-The documentation will show you the details of the web service framework as well as all other aspects that are relevant when developing an webservice application using the GenHTTP framework.
+The documentation will show you the details of the web service framework as well as all other aspects that are relevant when developing a webservice application using the GenHTTP framework.

 {{< cards >}}